TanGentleman/Augmenta/README.md

 ## Overview

+Augmenta: Unlock the power of Retrieval-Augmented Generation (RAG) tasks with a flexible, scalable, and easy-to-use framework.
+Say goodbye to tedious workflows and hello to streamlined productivity.

-Augmenta aims to deconstruct RAG (Retrieval-Augmented Generation) tasks.
-It's quite simple to get started, while being flexible, powerful, and continuously growing with tools that support my daily workflows.
-This project supports multiple vector databases, numerous LLM and Embedding providers, and includes a fully-offline mode that runs the models locally.
+Under the hood, this project supports multiple vector databases, numerous LLM and Embedding providers, and includes a fully-offline mode that runs the models locally.
 For developers, I will continue heading towards minimal useful abstractions to make it easy to scale your chains in complexity and add steps to any workflow to suit your needs.

 ## Repository Structure